tauri-apps/tauri-docs/docs/en/api/rust/tauri/api/http/struct.Client.md

 Executes an HTTP request

-The response will be transformed to String, If reading the response as binary, the byte array will be serialized using serde_json
+The response will be transformed to String, If reading the response as binary, the byte array will be serialized using serde_json.

 ## Trait Implementations